 What Are The Most Common WordPress Vulnerabilities?

-Here are some of the most common attacks and security issues that can negatively impact your WordPress website, making it underperforming as well as vulnerable to the issues like data theft, website crashes, corrupted databases, illegal website redirections, and security breaches-
+Here are some of the most common attacks and security issues that can negatively impact your WordPress website, making it under-performing as well as vulnerable to the issues like data theft, website crashes, corrupted databases, illegal website redirection, and security breaches-

 - SQL Injection